An Ohio bomb squad was called to disarm an adorable bag of kittens - Local News 8

 “Mom’s name is Sprinkles.
 She began giving birth at 2:00 p.m.
 Wed.
 Feb.
 17th,” according to the note.

-The sheriff’s office took the cat and her kittens to the Animal Friends Human Society in Hamilton where they are “warm, cozy and fed.”
+The sheriff’s office took the cat and her kittens to the Animal Friends Humane Society in Hamilton where they are “warm, cozy and fed.”

 The animal shelter said in a Facebook post on Friday that the kittens received baths when they arrived because they were soaked in their mother’s urine.